-- 28.8.
-An interlocutory application must be in writing using the Interlocutory Application Form and accompanied by an affidavit containing evidence that sufficiently sets out the basis on which the application is made.
-The form can be found at Schedule 4 to this Practice Direction and https://localcourt.nt.gov.au/forms-fees#. - 28.9.
-Nothing prevents an interlocutory application from being joined with an application for a final order of the Court. - 28.10.
-The applicant must serve a copy of the application (and accompanying documents) on the other parties as soon as practicable after it is filed in the Court, but not later than two working days before the next date for hearing in the proceedings. - 28.11.
-The Court may, on conditions the Court considers appropriate, dispense with a requirement of this Practice Direction if: - 28.11.1. the urgency of the case so requires; - 28.11.2. it is done with the consent of the parties; or - 28.11.3. if for any other reason the Court considers it appropriate to do so.
+28.8 An interlocutory application must be in writing using the Interlocutory Application Form and accompanied by an affidavit containing evidence that sufficiently sets out the basis on which

+- the application is made.
+The form can be found at Schedule 4 to this Practice Direction and https://localcourt.nt.gov.au/forms-fees#. - 28.9 The applicant must serve a copy of the application (and accompanying documents) on the other parties as soon as practicable after it is filed in the Court, but not later than two working days before the next date for hearing in the proceedings.